Uterine FIBROID Treatment IN WEST ORANGE, NJ

 Dr. Denehy receives weekly referrals from infertility specialists as well as gynecologists from all over the tri-state region for his expert management of open and laparoscopic/robotic complex surgeries to maximize the reproductive potential in patients with complicated conditions such as advance stage endometriosis, massive/multiple/recurrent fibroids or in patients requiring uterine isolation/optimization prior to IVF treatment.

-Dr. Denehy provides treatment options for uterine fibroids and other gynecologic conditions for women throughout the West Orange, NJ area, schedule your appointment today!
+Dr. Denehy provides treatment options for uterine fibroids and other gynecologic conditions for women in West Orange, NJ, schedule your appointment today!

 WHAT ARE FIBROIDS?

 Fibroids are benign muscular tumors that can grow on the inside, outside, or within the wall of the uterus.
 They are different from uterine polyps and endometriosis because these conditions result in abnormal growth of endometrium tissue.

 The majority of women have developed fibroids by the time they reach age 50, but not all women have symptoms.
 The most common symptoms are: